 As you can see in the chart below, the LEI usually declines before recessions and market downturns.
 This indicator has been phenomenally resilient since it bottomed in March of 2009.
 While the LEI is still growing, it is starting to lose some momentum (as seen in the “Last 12 Months” pop-out).
 And like a telltale wind indicator on a sailboat, we are keeping a close eye on this.
 The LEI data is updated every month, and while there have been months it has declined, we look at the change over the last six months.
 This helps smooth out the month-to-month choppiness inherent in this type of data and capture a more meaningful change in direction.

 We add this indicator in with our other indicators and when the combination of them changes direction, we take note and trim the sails of your portfolio.
 If it looks like we’ll be sailing into the wind, like in the Winter of 2008, we’ll get more conservative and sell some stocks.
 Conversely, if it appears there are clear skies ahead, like in the Summer of 2009, we’ll get less conservative and buy more stocks.

 As you may recall, our indicators turned positive at the end of January (after being negative since the end of November) and we are currently positioned 5% above baseline stock allocations.
 We will be manning the ship and will communicate any investment changes to you.
-If you have any questions or would like to schedule a meeting to discuss your portfolio or financial plan, please don’t hesitate to reach out to an advisor.

 Source: Yahoo Finance